 Granted, the person who took out the loan did sign a contract.
 They made a promise.
-And then broke it.
+And then they broke it.

 But why does the collections experience have to be so negative?

 If we boil collections down, what is it?
 It's psychology.
-It's understanding how people work and what makes people act.
+It's the understanding of how people work and what makes people act.
 It's empathizing with them and offering them solutions to make their life and the life of the business better.

 So how could collections be turned into a positive experience?